0xNefu/txchyon-capital/src/content/posts/security-privacy/how-to-revoke-evm.md

 ---
-title: "🛡️ EVM Wallet Defense: How to Revoke Token Allowances on Ethereum, Arbitrum, & BSC"
+title: "How to Revoke Token Allowances on Ethereum, Arbitrum, & BSC"
 description: "High-volume farming on EVM chains requires connecting to many protocols.
 Learn what an 'unlimited token allowance' is, why it's a security vulnerability, and the simple, multi-chain method using Revoke.cash to sever unwanted permissions and protect your Ethereum, Arbitrum, BSC, and Polygon funds."
-date: 2025-12-06
+date: 2025-12-21
-updatedDate: 2025-12-06
+updatedDate: 2025-12-21
-image: "/images/posts/evm_revoke_allowance_hero.jpg"
+image: "/images/posts/revokecash2.jpg"
 heroImageAlt: "A digital lock with multiple chains (Ethereum, BNB, Arbitrum logos) connected, symbolizing multi-chain security management"
 authors: ["Nefu"]
 authorTwitter: "@txchyon"